nebula-orchestrator/docs/docs/internals.md

 ## Motivation

-Nebula is Designed to allow orchestration & deployments of Containers to distributed systems (IoT deployments being a good example of a distrubuted system but CDN, POS, etc... also counts), this comes with several limitations which prevents the use of standard orchestration solutions:
+Nebula is Designed to allow orchestration & deployments of Containers to distributed systems (IoT deployments being a good example of a distrubuted system but also CDN, POS, etc...), this comes with several limitations which prevents the use of standard orchestration solutions:

  * Each app\service has to be bound to the specific hardware.
- * Network can't be counted on (latency, disconnects)
+ * Network can't be counted on (latency, disconnects).
- * Scaling should be (virtually) unlimited
+ * Scaling should be (virtually) unlimited.

 ## Persistence